 VICTORIA CARELLA is a research assistant for the Emotional Fluency Project.
 She is entering her fourth year as a student at York studying Performance Creation and Research, with a specialization in Devised Theatre.
 Victoria is interested in creating from a feminist perspective and has a particular interest in physical theatre.
 Recent theatre credits include A Friend of Dorothy (York PlayGround Festival), and What You Egg (Vanier College Productions Fringe Festival).

-RIKKI KATARINA was a research assistant for the Emotional Fluency Project.
+RIKKI KATARINA is a former research assistant for the Emotional Fluency Project and a recent Honours Grad from York University in Theatre Studies.
 Throughout her training, she’s had experience in play writing, directing, video editing, website design, sound recording/post-production and various on-set/crew positions.

-Rikki’s ability to approach her work with professionalism has been recognized by the John Abbott College Theatre Department where she studied Acting and received the Pamela Montgomery award upon graduation.
-She is currently enrolled in Theatre Studies at York University with a specialization in Devised Theatre.
+Rikki’s ability to approach her work with professionalism has been recognized by the John Abbott College Theatre Department where she studied Acting and received the Pamela Montgomery award for professionalism upon graduation.
 A native of Montreal, she now resides in Toronto.

 She was a member of the JAC Theatre MTL collective and played an important role in devising This Day in December for the 2015 Edinburgh Fringe.
 This piece commemorated the 14 women who lost their lives 25 years before at the École Polytechnique de Montréal.

-Her credits include ensemble in This Day In December, Goneril in Lear, Mrs. Bellotti in Hot L Baltimore, Aunt Sigrid in I Remember Mama and Miss Hannigan in Annie.
+Her credits include ensemble in This Day In December, Goneril in Lear, Mrs. Bellotti in Hot L Baltimore and Miss Hannigan in Annie.